 Geothermal Heat Pump FAQs

-Which is better—an open loop or closed loop geothermal system?
+Which is better—an open loop or closed-loop geothermal system?

 Many factors determine the ideal type of geothermal system for your home, particularly your proximity to a water source such as a lake, pond, or even well.
-Closed look systems, which don’t require a water supply, are more common, and your Michael Bonsby Heating & Air Conditioning technician will be able to tell you what would work best for you.
+Closed-loop systems, which don’t require a water supply, are more common, and your Michael Bonsby Heating & Air Conditioning technician will be able to tell you what would work best for you.